-State-by-state coverage of the sweepstakes casino legal landscape — pending bills, scheduled changes, enforcement signals, and source-backed status notes.
+State-by-state coverage of US sweepstakes casino law: pending bills, scheduled changes, enforcement signals, and source-backed status notes.

 SweepState publishes this page as a tracker, not a blanket legal conclusion.
 States with pending bills, scheduled changes, or legal-uncertainty notes appear below with the latest checked date and the source URL we currently rely on.